TeckSpudy/RZM/README.md

 ### 2. **Install Dependencies**

-Ensure all Python dependencies are installed.
-The project uses a `requirements.txt` file to list them:
+Ensure that all Python dependencies are installed.
+The program should install them automatically; if it doesn't, try to install them manually.
+The project utilizes a requirements.txt file to specify the dependencies:
 ```bash
 pip install -r requirements.txt
 ```